MKFeuer/wake_on_lan/README.md

 ## Overview

-Wake_on_lan is a versatile tool designed to streamline remote device management via a user-friendly web interface.
-It enables network administrators and developers to easily add, delete, and monitor devices, while automating the process of waking them up remotely using Wake-on-LAN magic packets.
+Wake_on_lan is a Flask-based web tool designed to simplify remote management and automation of networked computers.
+It provides an easy-to-use interface for adding, monitoring, and waking devices via Wake-on-LAN, making device control more accessible and efficient.

 **Why wake_on_lan?**

-This project simplifies network device control and automation.
+This project aims to streamline remote device power management within your network.
 The core features include:

-- 🧩 **🟢 Device Management:** Manage your networked devices through an intuitive web dashboard, with persistent storage for configurations.
+- 🧩 **🎯** Web interface for managing clients: Add, delete, and list devices with ease.
-- 🚀 **🟡 Remote Wake-up:** Send reliable Wake-on-LAN magic packets to power on devices across your network effortlessly.
+- 🧰 **🧙** Automated setup: Bootstrap assets ensure a consistent frontend environment.
-- 🎨 **🔵 Automated Setup:** Quickly initialize the project with Bootstrap assets for a consistent, professional frontend.
+- ⚡ **🔌** Wake-on-LAN support: Send magic packets to power on devices remotely.
-- 🔧 **🟣 Scalable Architecture:** Designed to support multiple clients and future expansion with organized configuration management.
+- 📁 **📝** Persistent configuration: Store device info in JSON for scalability.
-- ⚙️ **🟠 Seamless Deployment:** Built with Flask, enabling easy integration into production environments.
+- 🌐 **🚀** Seamless integration: Fits into both development and production workflows.

 ---